 The benefits of distance learning

 Distance learning makes use of information and communications technology to provide innovative ways to learn.
-It covers learning remotely on courses such as home study or 'self-study' courses, which can be combined with e-learning.
+It covers learning remotely on courses such as home study or 'self-study' courses, which can include e-learning.
 It may appeal to you if you:

 - want to learn when and where you want, at your own pace

-- have commitments which make it harder for you to attend a regular course
+- have commitments which make it harder for you to go to a regular course

 - have mobility or health problems that make travel or attendance difficult